eserie/wax-ml/README.md

 For instance, those of the standard control theory toolboxes, such as those implemented in the SLICOT [SLICOT](http://slicot.org/) library.

-Many algorithms in this space are absent from the python ecosystem and we aim to provide JAX-based implementations and expose them with a simple API.
+Many algorithms in this space are absent from the Python ecosystem and we aim to provide JAX-based implementations and expose them with a simple API.

 An idiomatic example in this field is the